How to Negotiate Your Salary: 10 Tips to Earn More

 [Featured Image] A woman sits at a conference table with a man.

-You just landed a job and are flying high on success.
-But, the salary isn’t quite what you wanted.
+You just got a job offer, but the salary isn’t quite what you wanted.
 Should you take it?
 Or should you ask for more?

 Before you jump into negotiating your salary, you need to do your homework and prepare for the conversation.
-Follow the tips below to help you get ready for the big day.
+Follow the tips below to help you get ready.

 1. Research your market value.

-The first step to successfully negotiating your salary is to learn what the salary range is for your position and identify your target salary.
-The salary range is your “market value”, or the price people are willing to pay for the kind of work that you do.
+The first step to successfully negotiating your salary is to learn the salary range for your position and identify your target salary.
+The salary range is your “market value,” or the price people are willing to pay for the kind of work that you do.

-There are a number of factors impacting your salary range, including your geographic location, experience level, and market demand for qualified individuals.
+Many factors can impact your salary range, including your geographic location, experience level, and market demand for qualified individuals.

-• Ask a coworker, friend, or relative already employed in the position.
-One of your best resources is your already existing network of acquaintances.
-If you already know someone employed in the position, reach out to them and ask for the typical pay range.
+• Ask a coworker, friend, or relative already employed in the position: One of your best resources is your existing network of acquaintances.
+If you already know someone in the position, contact them and ask for the typical pay range.
 It is even more helpful if you can ask multiple people the same question.

-• Set up an informational interview with someone doing the job.
-If you don’t know anyone in the same position, then you might consider setting up an informational interview with an already-established professional to discuss the pay range you can expect.
+• Set up an informational interview with someone doing the job: If you don’t know anyone in the same position, consider setting up an informational interview with an already-established professional to discuss the pay range you can expect.

 Once you have identified the salary range for your position, you can now identify a reasonable target price.